SWTOR-Slicers/Slicers-GUI/README.md

-### Status Update:
-**Slicers-GUI is partially compatible with SWTOR 64 bit (Game Update 7.2.1 or higher):** Its Extract and Locate tools work (we recommend to disregard the Locate tool, though, as our new [Character Assembler Blender add-on](https://github.com/SWTOR-Slicers/SWTOR-Character-Assembler) does that step by itself).

-**Our Blender importer add-on is so, too: it imports objects, characters, and skeletons, but animations import is yet to be reworked:** If you need those, there's the option of getting compatible ones by doing an assets extraction from an older SWTOR installation (whose .tor files can be downloaded from **[here](https://drive.google.com/drive/folders/1ZkBNz1cK_IXBxBd4OIYL1jRImnnfHXKW?usp=sharing)**), and placing them where they would belong so that other tools can automate their use.

-___

 # Slicers-GUI

 The Slicers GUI is a datamining tool built on [ElectronJS](https://www.electronjs.org/) for Star Wars: The Old Republic (SWTOR).
 This tool is a part of the [SWTOR Slicers](https://github.com/SWTOR-Slicers), and contains many Quality of Life improvements over existing tools, and adds new functions to expidite the extraction, modding, and datamining processes.

 **NOTE**: Windows only for the time being

-**IMPORTANT: to process older SWTOR 32 bits files (Game Update 7.2 or older), use the [1.11.0 version](https://github.com/Tormak9970/Slicers-GUI/releases/tag/v1.11.1), instead of the latest one.**
+**IMPORTANT: to process old SWTOR 32 bits files (Game Update 7.2 or lower), use the [1.11.0 version](https://github.com/Tormak9970/Slicers-GUI/releases/tag/v1.11.1), instead of the latest one.**

 ## Download: [Grab the latest release!](https://github.com/Tormak9970/Slicers-GUI/releases)